 Everyone in the room is smiling, expressing excitement and surprise at the event’s cool and unexpected offerings — such as drinks, decor, souvenirs, and engaging presentations.
 Attendees are snapping tons of photos and bragging to their friends via Twitter, Facebook, and Instagram that they’re at your exclusive event.

 Sound too good to be true?
 Maybe so, if you go with the standard conference ballroom or boardroom, with its harsh lighting and generic furniture.
-After all, the location of your event will 100% make or break its reception with attendees.
+After all, the location of your event can 100% make or break its reception with attendees.

-Peerspace is proud to offer many such spaces all around the country, including lofts, warehouses, rooftops, art galleries, and historic homes, just to name a few.
+Peerspace, the largest online marketplace for event venue rentals, is proud to offer many such spaces all around the country, including lofts, warehouses, rooftops, art galleries, and historic homes, just to name a few.
 If you’re interested in crafting an unforgettable gathering for your brand, here are three key benefits of hosting your conference event in a non-traditional venue.

 1. Raising brand awareness on social media

 To put it as straightforwardly as possible: unique venues are the ones that get posted about on social media.
 And this will be a huge boon to general awareness of your brand.
 One tweet might generate hundreds or thousands of likes in a few hours, if any of your attendees have lots of followers.
 The important element of social media appeal cannot be overemphasized.
 It’s free advertising generated organically based on the unusual appeal of your particular event.